We nurture hearts and minds, practice beloved community and work for justice.―UU Santa Fe Mission Statement

 All are welcome here.

 In the spirit of the Unitarian Universalist principles, we provide a welcoming environment to every adult, youth and child who crosses our threshold.
+We openly affirm the rich spectrum of individual gender identities.
 We openly affirm both traditional and non-traditional family structures in all of their variety.
 We intentionally incorporate curricula resources and class offerings, which emphasize our commitment to diversity and which strengthen us all to stand against prejudice and inequitable privilege in its many forms.
-Community events and social justice initiatives are an integral part of programs for all ages.
+Community events and justice making initiatives are an integral part of programs for all ages.

 I’d rather learn from one bird how to sing than teach ten thousand stars how not to dance.―e. e. cummings (Edwin Estlin Cummings) (Unitarian, poet, playwright, painter)